 Online references and reviews are infinitely useful, whether you're buying a new pair of socks or trying to decide where to eat dinner.
 It's equally relevant when you're in the market for a web design agency.

 If you come across an agency with a long list of terrible reviews, that's reason enough to keep searching.
 The review writers have already made the mistake of hiring them so you don't have to.

 It is always a good idea to apply skepticism when checking out a company's reviews, however.
-One disgruntled client or previous staff-member could write an untruthful review out of a sense of vengefulness.
+One disgruntled client or previous staff member could write an untruthful review out of a sense of vengefulness.
 On the other hand, some extremely positive reviews could be fake.

+The experience and expertise of webdesign agencies will vastly differ.
 The next question you'll want to look into is how long they've been in business.
 How many projects have they worked on that is similar to yours?
 Can you take a look at the final outcome?